StefanZander/lecture_notes/swcs/html/docs/milestone0.md

 !!! abstract
     **Objectives**

-    - [x] Become familiar with terms, concepts, and work practices realted to "Science"
+    - [x] Become familiar with terms, concepts, and work practices related to "Science"
     - [x] Find a topic that is of interest for both of you
     - [x] Enter your group constellation and topic into the SWCS Moodle course